Connecting Kids and Real Food

 Pick a Better Snack

 Pick a Better Snack is a program established through the Iowa Department of Public Health to promote healthy lifestyles among all Iowans, particularly low-income individuals and families.
-This program emphasizes good food choices and physical activity, and gives students in the first through third grades at Garfield, Harrison, Hoover, Johnson, Taylor, and Van Buren Elementary access to tastings of healthy fruits and vegetables.
+This program emphasizes good food choices and physical activity, and gives students in the first through third grades at Garfield, Grant, Harrison, Hoover, Johnson, Taylor, Van Buren Elementary and Wright access to tastings of healthy fruits and vegetables.

 Some of the past fruits and vegetables Tess has taken in to Cedar Rapids classrooms are: carrots, grapes, pumpkin, cranberries, grapefruit, broccoli, oranges, cucumbers, raisins, celery, grape tomatoes, and pineapple.
 Every month the students get to explore a new fruit and vegetable in the classroom!